 WILL BE YOUR MOST IMPORTANT DISCOVERY.

-It is hard to imaging what further damage could have occurred to my mind, body and spirit, if I had to wait and wait for the support and treatment I required..
+It is hard to imagine what further damage could have occurred to my mind, body and spirit, if I had to wait and wait for the support and treatment I required..?

 Procedures to treat wounds that have not healed.